 Zuckerberg repeatedly mentions “Social fabric” in his treatise.
 This implies a social contract.
 The thing is, extracting financial value from social fabric is not without ramifications.
 For Facebook to meaningfully embrace its manifesto, Zuckerberg must be willing to shape the platform in a way that empowers citizens rather than further commodifies them without their awareness or consent.
 Every business has a right to make money—Facebook included.
-But when your “product” is the cumulative psychographic profiles of more than 1 billion people, how you make your money matters.
+But when your “product” is the cumulative psychographic profiles and social graphs of more than 1 billion people, how you make your money matters.
 There has to be an ethical framework beyond Pollyannaish rhetoric.

 While regarded as a misnomer in many ways, the “Dark Ages” that followed the fall of the Roman Empire were characterized by a lack of writing, general illiteracy and the loss, for a time, of the ancient wisdom that had formerly been centralized and accessible in the empire.
 The medieval church filled this vacuum instituting power and control over people’s spiritual matters, and became increasingly corrupt as it found new ways to exploit people’s largely illiterate faith for profit.
 Similarly, social media has ushered in a kind of Dark Age following the wide open promise of the Internet’s early days and the post-2000 epiphany of social software.
 To be clear, the whole of the Internet is still there, but people’s experience of it has dramatically shifted to something that is biased toward commercial and partisan interests fostering a similar user illiteracy.
 Those interests are most concerned with commodifying a social media discourse that sorts, separates and quantifies people, not one that “brings humanity together” as Zuckerberg opines.